 The rules regarding assessment procedures must be adhered to in order to avoid embarrassment for the department with external examiners and the university authorities.
 It includes amongst others that all deadlines and all prescriptive regulations regarding documentation and other requirements are met.
 In order to monitor the process and to prevent problems there will be an internal/departmental set of dates and procedures in place that supervisors and students have to adhere to.
 Assessment procedures of candidates are a confidential process.
-Candidates may not contact assessors on their own behalf.
+Candidates may not contact the external assessors.

-6. INFORMATION AND REQUIREMENTS FOR ASSESSORS FOR EVALUATING EXHIBITIONS AND DISSERTATIONS OF M.A.
-(Fine Arts)
+6. INFORMATION AND REQUIREMENTS FOR ASSESSORS FOR EVALUATING EXHIBITIONS AND THESIS OF PhD (Fine Arts)